hashicorp/consul/website/source/intro/vs/istio.html.md

 inherits the operational stability of Consul.
 Consul has been in production for large companies since 2014 and is known to be deployed on as many as 50,000 nodes in a single cluster.

+This comparison is based on our own limited usage of Istio as well as talking to Istio users.
+If you feel there are inaccurate statements in this comparison, please click "Edit This Page" in the footer of this page and propose edits.
+We strive for technical accuracy and will review and update this post for inaccuracies as quickly as possible.